artcuddy/project3-enigma/README.md

 As a user I want to:
 * play the game clearly across different devices
 * understand how to play the game
-* play a game that is not timed
 * know how many attempts I have left
 * know when I have entered something in an incorrect format and understand why
 * have fun and be challenged
 * have the choice to easily play again or quit

-### User Experience in this Game
-This game takes the users' stories mentioned above into consideration to create a positive UX.

 <h2 id="features">Features</h2>